Fuckin' Perfect

-"Fuckin' Perfect" (stylised as "F**KIN' PERFECT") is a song by American singer Pink from her first greatest hits album Greatest Hits...
+"Fuckin' Perfect" (stylised as "F**KIN' PERFECT") or "Perfect" (for the clean version) is a song by American singer Pink from her first greatest hits album Greatest Hits...
 So Far!!!
 (2010).
 Written by Pink along with its producers Max Martin and Shellback, the track is a pop rock power ballad that encourages people to accept each other for their true identities.
 Pink has stated that the main inspiration behind the track is her husband, Carey Hart.

 "Fuckin' Perfect" was released on December 14, 2010, by Jive Records as the album's second single.
 It peaked at number two on the US Billboard Hot 100, becoming Pink's eleventh top-10 single in the United States.
 The song also peaked at number two in Canada, Hungary, New Zealand, and Poland.
 Its music video, directed by longtime collaborator Dave Meyers, delivers a message against depression, self-harm, and suicide.
-In November 2011, the song garnered a Grammy Award nomination for Best Pop Solo Performance but lost to Adele's "Someone like You" (2011).
+In November 2011, the song garnered a Grammy Award nomination for Best Pop Solo Performance, but lost to Adele's "Someone like You" (2011).